The Fralin Student Docents

 Docent Training Course

-Applications are now open for the Spring 2019 Docent Training Course.
-You can apply here.
-Students who wish to become volunteer docents can find more information but contacting the Docent Coordinator at 434-243-2050 or by email with questions.
+Applications are now closed for the Spring 2019 Docent Training Course.
+Applications for the Fall 2019 training course will be available in February.
+Students who wish to become volunteer docents can find more information by contacting the Docent Coordinator at 434-243-2050 or by email with questions.

 The Fralin community docents are trained in a variety of museum education techniques, including the inquiry method.
 After completion of the required Docent Training Course, they lead tours for school groups and community organizations and assist with the annual Writer's Eye competition and the Eyes on Art program for individuals with Alzheimer's.